raft/raft.github.io/README.md

 The Raft Consensus Algorithm
 ============================

-This is the repo for Raft website: https://raft.github.io
+This is the repo for the Raft website: https://raft.github.io

 Please contribute to the website by submitting pull requests (preferably) or creating issues.
 The most common way people contribute is by adding a new